telerik/xaml-docs/controls/radchart/styles-and-templates/styling-and-appearance-styling-item-labels.md

 ---
 title: Styling the Item Labels
 page_title: Styling the Item Labels
-description: Styling the Item Labels
+description: Check our "Styling the Item Labels" documentation article for the RadChart WPF control.
 slug: radchart-styling-and-appearance-styling-item-labels
 tags: styling,the,item,labels
 published: True